coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/README.md

 Ensure that you have the following ready to go:

 - A Backstage deployment that you can modify
 - A GitHub/GitLab/Bitbucket repository that contains a `devcontainers.json` file.
-[VS Code has a quick-start guide for adding dev containers to a repo](https://code.visualstudio.com/docs/devcontainers/create-dev-container)
+[VS Code has a quick-start guide for adding Dev Containers to a repo](https://code.visualstudio.com/docs/devcontainers/create-dev-container)
 - [Docker](https://docs.docker.com/get-docker/) installed and running locally on your machine

 _Note: While this plugin has been developed and published by Coder, no Coder installations are required._